sonic-net/SONiC/doc/mclag/MCLAG_Enhancements_HLD.md

 To control the BUM traffic towards the MHD bridge-port isolation groups is used.
 The isolation group is applied on the ingress side of peer-link port to filter traffic towards the MHD to avoid duplicate traffic received at MHD.

+Existing ACL based support will continue to support.

 ### 2.1.9 Unique IP enhancements

 - Current design mandates configuring same IP address on the VLAN interface for each VLAN of which an MCLAG is a member.